dizzib/fireprox/README.md

 ## To Install and Run

-Compile the [LiveScript] files to javascript/json.
-Then:
+Clone the repo, compile the [LiveScript] files to javascript/json, then:

     npm install
     npm start